mbacolas/fhir/input/pagecontent/index.md

 All *resource ids* in the URI will always be ignored since the Bundle resource is not persisted.

 HTTP method recommendations:
-- Always use POST for CREATE operations.
+- Always use POST for CREATE & UPDATE operations.
-- Always use PUT for UPDATE operations.
-- POST is NOT idempotent.
-If a request is submitted N times the resources contained in it will be created N times within the data lake
+- POST is idempotent.
+If a request is submitted N times with the SAME resource Id the resources contained will NOT be created N times within the data lake
 - The Meta.lastUpdated attribute will be required to ensure FHIR resources get processed in the appropriate order.

 If an error occurs during the processing of any HTTP call a FHIR OperationOutcome resource will be returned